 You might be wondering, “so how big is this problem, really?
 How many sequences can be found outside of the official ST.25 listings?”

 I’m afraid that the answer is “a whole lot”.
 If you don’t know what you’re doing, you can easily miss more than 38% of US, WO, EP, JP, KR patent documents with sequences in them.
 How sure are we that this is the right number?
-The number is based on a massive amount of internal data, that we confirmed by comparing the number of PNs with products based on ST.25 listings like US Gene, WO Gene, and PatSeq.
+The number is based on a massive amount of internal sequence data, that we confirmed by comparing the number of PNs with products based on ST.25 listings like US Gene, WO Gene, and PatSeq.

 Sure, anyone can download ST.25 sequence listings, and index them for BLAST search.
 But this approach will cause you to miss out on real, critical-to-your-company, sequences.
 Why?
 Because all those sequences that are located in text, tables, and figures aren’t indexed!